Be-ngt-oH/luposdate-nonstandard-endpoint/README.md

 HTML form under `http://localhost:8080` which you can use to run a SPARQL query against the endpoint.

-**It will create an index on the first run or when run with command line argument `--rebuild-index`.**

 This extension provides a set of new endpoints, which can be accessed via following routes: `/nonstandard/sparql`, `/nonstandard/sparql/info`, `/nonstandard/sparql/graphs`, `/nonstandard/rif`, `/nonstandard/rif/info` and `/nonstandard/rif/graphs`.

 These can be used to perform offline queries, retrieve ASTs and operator graphs.
 In general it's a good idea to build up a request for `nonstandard/sparql` or `nonstandard/rif` and send the exact same request to `info` and `graphs` routes to retrieve more information.
 Not needed parameters will be ignored.
 All extensions are mainly intended as a backend for [Semantic Web education tools](https://github.com/hauptbenutzer/luposdate-spa-client).